Enderman8843/WEB_AI/README.md

 # Compabality Issues
-Lanthanum.AI is best recommened to run on Chromium based browser i.e Chrome and Edge  >= 113 , If using other broswers check this guide
+Lanthanum.AI is best recommened to run on Chromium based browser i.e Chrome and Edge  >= 113 , If using other broswers check this guide also this dosent work if your pc dosent support DirectX12

 https://github.com/user-attachments/assets/80d817e6-eac3-40f4-8a08-299b0f8377aa